 this compare to other companies in the same industry?

-Polyplex (Thailand)'s earnings are expected to grow by 2.5% yearly, however this is not considered high growth (20% yearly).
+Polyplex (Thailand)'s earnings are expected to decrease over the next 1-3 years, this is not considered high growth.

 Unable to determine if Polyplex (Thailand) is high growth as no revenue estimate data is available.